 About

-I am currently a graduate student in geography at the University of North Carolina at Chapel Hill and my research has been supported by the US National Science Foundation.
+She is currently a graduate student in geography at the University of North Carolina at Chapel Hill and her research has been supported by the US National Science Foundation.

 Image Credit: Massow Ka